 |Free Space||Indicates the space available for content and applications on the selected SD card.|

-The content selector allows you to choose content packages to be installed on your KIWIX Hotspot.
+The content selector allows you to choose content packages (zim files) to be installed on your Kiwix Hotspot.

-First, choose your preferred language to see only packages of that language.
+First, choose your preferred language to see only packages in that language.